Capturing event metrics to track event KPIs can be a challenge.

 These apps also act as the central hub for your event.
 This allows a quick and easy way to notify guests of upcoming agenda changes, send reminders, add promotions, fill out surveys, and offer more engagement and messaging options.

-By analyzing your website traffic after your event, you may see how effective your event was.
+You may see how effective your event was by analyzing your website traffic after your event.
 If you notice an increase in website visits, it may indicate people are searching for you after your event.
 Especially from people searching for your brand keywords and the non-branded keywords you used at your event.

 It’s better to use UTMs to track website traffic that comes directly from your event.
 Of course, that prevents any assumptions and you’re able to see the immediate impact of your event.